gabrielssilva/podingcast_webservice/README.md

-podingcast_webservice
+Podingcast Webservice
 =====================

 Python Webservice to supply applications with data.
-Uses MongoDB as store mechanism.
+Build with:
+* web.py
+* MongoDB